-In compliance with the E-Government Act of 2002, a party wishing to file a document containing the personal data identifiers specified above may conventionally file, with leave of court, an un-redacted document under seal.
+In compliance with the E-Government Act of 2002, a party wishing to file a document containing the personal data identifiers specified above may file, with leave of court, an un-redacted document under seal.
 This document shall be retained by the court as part of the record.
 The court, however, will require a redacted version of the pleading to be filed electronically for the public file.
 Caution is recommended with regard to other personal identifiers, such as driver's license, medical records, treatment and diagnosis, employment history, individual financial information and proprietary or trade secret information.

-Counsel is strongly urged to share this information with all clients so that an informed decision about the inclusion, redaction and/or exclusion of certain materials may be made.
-It is the sole responsibility of counsel and the parties to ensure that redaction of personal identifiers is done.
-The clerk will not review each pleading for redaction.
+Counsel is strongly urged to share this notice with all clients so than an informed decision about inclusion of materials may be made.
+Responsibility for redacting personal identifiers rests solely with counsel and the parties.
+The clerk will not review each pleading for compliance with the rule.